 - Charged Moves: Focus Blast and Flash Cannon

 - Resistances: Poison, Normal, Flying, Rock, Bug, Steel, Grass, Psychic, Ice, Dragon, and Fairy

 - Weaknesses: Fire, Ground, and Fighting

-In a surprising move, Registeel has now been un-banned from the Ultra League Remix in Go Battle League Season 9.
-It’s good news, though, as this Legendary titan is the undisputed king of the Ultra League meta when leveled up with XL Candy.
+In a surprising move, Registeel was un-banned from the Ultra League Remix in Go Battle League Season 9.
+It’s great news, though, as this Legendary titan is the undisputed king of the Ultra League meta when leveled up with XL Candy.

 Despite dealing low damage, Lock On has the energy generation of any move in Go, so you’ll want that as a Fast Move.
 Flash Cannon is a priority Charged Move, as it deals great STAB damage, while Focus Blast is a useful secondary choice for Fighting-type coverage.

 Galarian Stunfisk (XL)

 - Resistances: Poison, Rock, Electric, Fairy, Flying, Bug, Steel, Normal, Psychic, and Dragon